nopgadget/icssploit/docs/client_management.md

 # Client Management in ICSSploit

-ICSSploit now includes a comprehensive client management system that allows you to create, manage, and interact with various industrial protocol clients directly from the command line interface.
+ICSSploit now includes a unified client system that works exactly like modules!
+Clients are selected with `use client/<type>` and configured with the same commands you already know.

 ## Overview

-The client management system provides a unified interface for working with different industrial protocol clients including:
+The unified client system provides a module-like interface for working with different industrial protocol clients including:

 - **BACnet** - Building Automation and Control Networks
 - **Modbus** - Industrial communication protocol